UniMath/agda-unimath/src/foundation/commuting-squares-of-identifications.lagda.md

 ## Operations

-### Composing coherence squares of identifications
+### Composing squares of identifications

 We can compose coherence squares that have an edge in common.
-We call this _pasting_ of squares.
+This is also called _pasting_ of squares.

 ```agda
 module _